sawilde/blog-giscus/README.md

 # Blog comments

-A place to store comments for my blog https://blog.many-monkeys.com/
+A place to store comments for my blog https://blog.many-monkeys.com/.

+Comments for the blog are stored as GitHub discussion threads

 # Giscus